yii-dream-team/yii2-upload-behavior/README.md

  And the second one allows you to generate set of thumbnails for the uploaded image.
 Behaviors could be attached multiple times for different attributes.

+## Installation ##

+The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

+Either run

+    php composer.phar require --prefer-dist yii-dream-team/yii2-upload-behavior "*"

+or add

+    "yii-dream-team/yii2-upload-behavior": "*"

+to the `require` section of your composer.json.

 ## FileUploadBehavior ##

 This behavior allow you to add file uploading logic with ActiveRecord behavior.